jspecify/jspecify/docs/docs/spec.md

 "Enclosing" is defined as follows:

--   Class members are enclosed by classes.
+-   Each class member is enclosed by a class.
--   Classes may be enclosed by other class members or classes.
+-   Each non-top-level class is enclosed by a class or class member.
--   Top-level classes are enclosed by packages.
+-   Each top-level class is enclosed by a package.
--   Packages may be enclosed by modules.
+-   Each package may be enclosed by a module.
+-   Each module is enclosed by nothing.

 > Packages are *not* enclosed by "parent" packages.